 South Lee County --

-1) We can cut the headway in half (or double the frequency) of the 260 Route by making it a double-loop route running every forty minutes instead of single-loop route running every eighty-five minutes.
-2) We can double the meets at FGCU by interfacing with FGCU's West Lake Shuttle near Gulf Coast Town Center's Target Store instead of spending fifteen minutes duplicating the Shuttles' own route to the college campus.
-3) We can normalize the time of the 240 Route by making it a ninety-minute route instead of an 85-minute route.
-This will synchronize the 240 with the 600 at Coconut Pointe, the 240 with the 260 at San Carlos Park, and the 240 with the 140, 180, 250, 330 at Bell Tower!
-4) We should create a place for the 250, 260 and 115 buses to interface at Homewood Suites Drive near the Hilton Garden Inn on Alico Road, so that those buses can exchange passengers, have their break time for 15-minutes and save customers hours on their trips to and from Lehigh Acres.
-5) We can cut the 130 route in half and take the southern part to create a new east-west route at Summerlin Square which transfers passengers to the Sanibel Outlets going westbound and to Lakes Park and Old Gladiolus Rd running eastbound.
+3) We can double the meets at FGCU by interfacing with FGCU's own West Lake Shuttle near Gulf Coast Town Center.
+The Pulse Plan requires no change in how the West Lake Shuttle is presently run, but the University may wish to expand its shuttle service on weekends and over the summer for the benefit of its student population.
+LeeTran will save 15 minutes every hour, and the FGCU students will have service every 30 minutes too.
+4) A place for the 250, 260 and 115 buses to interface at Homewood Suites Drive should be established near the Hilton Garden Inn on Alico Road, so that those buses can exchange passengers, and save customers hours on their trips to and from Lehigh Acres.
+5) We can cut the 130 route in half, take the southern part to create a new east-west route at Summerlin Square which transfers passengers to the Sanibel Outlets going westbound and to Lakes Park and Old Gladiolus Rd running eastbound.
 (Route 255)

 Lehigh Acres --